Lex1Li/affectdynamics/README.md

 # readme
-Code files for Research Masters internship
+Code files and supplementary material for the Research Masters internship

+To reproduce results, load